theori-io/theori-io.github.io/_pages/about.md

 <div markdown="1">
 ### We are _hackers_.

-Theori was founded by a team of hackers from Carnegie Mellon University who have conquered DEFCON CTF thrice and many other international competitions.
+Theori was founded by a team of hackers from Carnegie Mellon University who have conquered DEFCON CTF five times and many other international competitions.
 Difficult problems excite us: we love to tackle challenges with novel, innovative, and effective solutions.